Business Insurance Options: What You Can Deduct

 4. Liability insurance.

-5. Malpractice insurance that covers personal liability for professional negligence resulting in injury or damage to patients or clients.
+5. Malpractice insurance that covers your personal liability for professional negligence resulting in injury or damage to patients or clients.

 Self-employed health insurance deduction